Reparations (transitional justice): Argentina

+Chile

-Chile – In 1990, Chile's newly elected president Patricio Aylwin created the National Truth and Reconciliation Commission to investigate the human rights abuses of General Augusto Pinochet's 1973-1990 dictatorial regime.
+In 1990, Chile's newly elected president Patricio Aylwin created the National Truth and Reconciliation Commission to investigate the human rights abuses of General Augusto Pinochet's 1973-1990 dictatorial regime.
 The commission investigated disappearances, political executions, and torture, publishing the Rettig Report with its findings in 1991.
 Afterwards, its work was continued by the National Corporation for Reparations and Reconciliation.
 These programs recommended reparations for the victims, including: monthly pensions, educational benefits for the children of the disappeared, exemption from military service, and priority access to health services.

 However, these initiatives have also been criticized on a variety of grounds, such as their refusal to identify the perpetrators of violence and their failure to recognize a comprehensive range of victims to whom reparations are due.

+Japan

+During WWII, the Imperial Japanese Army created the jugun ianfu (comfort women) system and the Rape of Nanjing.
+Japanese soldiers committed numerous war crimes against civilians, including the mass rape and murder of over 200,000 Southeast Asian women.
+These women, some as young as twelve years old, were coerced and abducted from their homes and placed in military-controlled facilities where they would serve as sex slaves to the imperial army.

+Japan released a public apology in 1984; however, it did not attempt to restore or redress the victims (or their families and descendants) of the atrocity.

+In 1991, surviving Korean comfort women filed a lawsuit against the Imperial Japanese Army and in 1998 three comfort women were awarded $2,300 (US) each.
+As a result of additional lawsuits, Japan appointed a committee to investigate the issue of comfort women to address further attempts for redress.

+In order to provide financial compensation to victims, the committee established the Asian Women's Fund, which collected donations from private individuals and organizations, as well as the government, in an effort to financially aid comfort women and support contemporary women's issues.
+This fund also contributed to emotional redress by representing the Japanese people's remorse for the actions of the imperial army.

+Morocco

-Morocco – In Morocco, the period between the 1960s and 1990s is often referred to as the "years of lead," referring to the massive human rights violations that occurred in the government's campaign of political oppression, including executions, torture, and the annihilation of other civil liberties.
+In Morocco, the period between the 1960s and 1990s is often referred to as the "years of lead," referring to the massive human rights violations that occurred in the government's campaign of political oppression, including executions, torture, and the annihilation of other civil liberties.
 Shortly after he ascended the throne in 1999, King Mohammed VI created the Independent Arbitration Commission (IAC) to compensate the victims of forced disappearances and arbitrary detention.
-The IAC decided more than 5,000 cases and awarded a total of US$100 million, but victims and their families complained of lack of transparency in the tribunal's procedures and demanded truth seeking measures in addition to financial compensation.
+The IAC decided more than 5,000 cases and awarded a total of US$100 million, but victims and their families complained of a lack of transparency in the tribunal's procedures and demanded truth-seeking measures in addition to financial compensation.